 Guide to Bar Management →

 We recently covered how efficient inventory management starts with a simple, yet critical calculation: an inventory usage report.
+You can get this report instantly in BevSpot, or manually with a spreadsheet like the one we’ve made.
 Now that we know how to calculate usage, let’s dig into what you can do with your usage report.

 One useful way to utilize an inventory usage report is to set pars.
 Pars represent the minimum amount of product that a bar would like to keep in stock at all times.
 By setting pars, you can immediately tell when inventory levels for a certain item need to be reordered.